Structure Adaptive Elastic-Net: Approximate message passing algorithm and state evolution

-Under a group structure, we expect the right hand side to provide a good approximation to the risk of the SA-Lasso estimator proposed in Section~\ref{salasso}.
-This is further confirmed through numerical studies presented in Section~\ref{ampvsglmnet}. \end{rem}
+Assuming the squared error loss, the asymptotic squared error risk simplifies to $\delta \left( ({\tau^{t+1}_k})^2 - \sigma^2 \right)$, which in the limit equals to $\delta \left( ({\tau^*_k})^2 - \sigma^2 \right)$ as $t \uparrow \infty$.
+Because of the correspondence, under the group structure, we expect this to provide an accurate approximation of the squared error risk of the SA-Enet($k$) estimator.
+This is empirically confirmed in Section~\ref{subsec: State evolution prediction as a finite sample approximation} through simulation studies. \end{itemize} \end{rem} }